A few changes to your routine over 24 hours can significantly improve your health and wellbeing.

 The importance of sleep!

-At this difficult time, due to the worries because of the corona virus outbreak, it is more important than ever to sleep well.
-Our immune system doesn’t work so well if we don’t sleep well, and we pick up bugs more easily, experience aches and pains.
+At this difficult time, it is more important than ever to sleep well.
+Our immune system (our bodies natural defence system that fights viruses and germs) doesn’t work so well if we don’t get a good nights sleep.
 Emotionally we may feel more worried or have a short fuse and lose our tempers more.

-During the lock down situation it is a great time to try out helpful sleep practices (see our top tips below) and get our sleep patterns back on track.
+Try out helpful sleep practices (see our top tips below) and get your sleep patterns back on track.
 Why not read through our sleep advice and set yourself some challenges for the following weeks to improve your sleep and experience the great benefits of sleeping well every night!

 If we get a good night’s sleep we feel so much better both physically and emotionally